Marunouchi Street Park

 • Events & Festivals

-Tokyo Disneyland and Tokyo DisneySea each have 15 metre-tall Christmas trees, all decked out with colourful ornaments plus Disney Japan’s 40th anniversary logo.
-The tree at DisneySea in particular, which will appear at the Waterfront Park, is returning after a three-year absence.
+Tokyo Disneyland and Tokyo DisneySea each have 15 metre-tall Christmas trees, all decked out with colourful ornaments and golden garlands.
+The tree at DisneySea in particular, which will appear at the American Waterfront area, is joined this year with a new tree decorated with ornaments of Duffy and friends at Cape Cod.

 Disneyland will run two parades as usual, one in the day and another after dark.
 The daytime Disney Christmas Stories parade will feature Christmas-themed floats carrying Mickey Mouse and his friends in cosy winter outfits.
 The evening Electrical Parade Dream Lights, on the other hand, will feature illuminations as well as a special Christmas medley.